Committee (3rd Day) (Continued)

 The noble Baroness also helped us a little on the UK shared prosperity fund and said that the Government would engage with that issue later this year.
 That could take us almost to the exit date, which will be a few months beyond that, so we need to be told about that soon.
 I hope that through a Written Answer or further discussion we might get a clearer indication of the timescale, otherwise, there will be a vacuum and hiatus there.

 I will talk with my noble friend Lady Hayter outwith the Committee but we need to look at the Minister’s very comprehensive reply in detail and consider whether it would be appropriate to table an amendment along these lines on Report.
-I will withdraw my amendment but this is yet another example of the many dozens, if not hundreds, of examples that we are discussing in this Chamber and outwith it where it would be an awful lot better if we just stayed in the European Union.
+I will withdraw my amendment but this is yet another example of the many dozens, if not hundreds, that we are discussing in this Chamber and outwith it where it would be an awful lot better if we just stayed in the European Union.
 Why are we having to deal with all these difficulties and problems all around the country, and in this case in the poorest areas of the country, when it could be completely unnecessary?
 In the next year and a bit, we may have the opportunity to give the British people a chance to re-examine whether we should continue to be members of the European Union.
 That point is not irrelevant to this amendment, but I beg leave to withdraw it.